RockyTV/KerbalStuffGem/README.md

 ks.GetLatestVersion(ModID) # will return a JSON object containing information about the last version released for the specified mod.
 ```

+## Documentation
+For a *slightly* more detailed version of the gem's methods, take a look [here](http://rubydoc.info/gems/KerbalStuff/0.1.2/frames).

 ## License

 licensed under MIT License Copyright (c) 2008  Scott Chacon.
 See LICENSE for further details.